 Should You Install Laminate Flooring Before or After Cabinets?

-We typically recommend installing laminate flooring after cabinets.
+We recommend installing laminate flooring after cabinets.
 Laminate is a floating floor requiring room to expand and contract.
 Installing it last will also save you money on material costs and make it much easier to replace.

 Should You Install Hardwood Flooring Before or After Cabinets?